AlxHnr/chicken-builder/README.md

 dependencies are handled properly, and that \*.import.scm and \*.types files are created and used.
 Every ch-module will automatically import chicken, scheme and ch-syntax.
 Ch-modules must be in the src/ directory.
-The module name must be the name of the file with its extension removed and can't be named "main".
+The module name must be the name of the file with its extension removed.
+A module can't be named "main".

 ```scheme
 (ch-module module-name